 The CCT in ICM is informed by the international CoBaTrICE model, which already had an outcome-based design.
 The CCT has been live since 2012 and was due for a full review in 2017.
 However, the GMC have requested that all major reviews be now made against the new standards.
 Although this means a delay for a full review, the Faculty is glad to have the opportunity to use the outcome-based approach.
 Running a curriculum for the first time as unearthed a number of issues with its application, which the Faculty want to use the review to address.

 The review of the curriculum will be a long and complex project.
-The new curriculum will be submitted towards the end of 2019 for a full cycle of review by the GMC with the aim to launch it in August 2020.
+The new curriculum will be submitted in Q1 of 2020 for a full review by the GMC's Curriculum Advisory Group (CAG) with the aim to launch it in August 2021.

 What is happening?